-How could their boredom lead the way to making me hostile just minutes or seconds later?
+How could their boredom lead the way to making you hostile just minutes or seconds later?

 How could their mental drifting bring on contempt and criticism?

 People typically think about stopping the argument and they should.
 But if you don’t know the REAL cause of the person’s anger/frustration/disgust/irritation you won’t escape the argument and that means you will pay a price.

 It would have been really easy for me to have been in an argument last week.